 Image 1.
 Price relation among canola, soybean oil, and palm oil

 ‘Palm oil has become the world’s largest produced vegetable oil,’ states Blue.
-‘Despite palm oil plants being native to Africa, Indonesia and Malaysia produce about 85 per cent of the world’s palm oil, with contributions to supply also from Thailand, Columbia and Nigeria.’
+‘Despite palm oil plants being native to Africa, Indonesia and Malaysia produce about 85% of the world’s palm oil, with contributions to supply also from Thailand, Columbia and Nigeria.’

 Blue says world palm oil production in 2020-21 is estimated at 72 million tonnes compared to soybean oil in second place at 60 million tonnes.